- Image by Hotpot.ai

 As AI becomes more popular, we must realize that not all trends are equal.
 Some trends are helpful, while some are harmful or pretty amusing.
 We don’t understand the whole story about AI and how it works, according to Sam Altman (Curry, 2024), who addressed questions about AI at an A.I. conference.
 Whether we know the whole story about AI, education is scrambling to find practical uses in the classroom without first knowing of any real benefit for learning.
 If you have read my article about AI and its impact on Intelligence, you can access it here.

 We need a greater understanding of the potentially harmful and beneficial effects of AI in the field of education.
 We would assume that there are benefits, much like society and educators thought there would be huge gains in learning when public schools first brought in computers to kindergartner rooms.
 Later, we learned of some harmful consequences of excessive Internet use.
-An example of the harm AI might have on academic performance has not been fully researched.
-Marcello Mariana (Dwivedi et al., 2023), writes that generative AI has not only been inaccurate at times, but using it leaves out independent thought for humans.
+An example of the harm AI might have on academic performance has yet to be fully researched.
+Marcello Mariana (Dwivedi et al., 2023) writes that generative AI has not only been inaccurate at times but using it leaves out independent thought for humans.
 Its use can lead to unmeaningful learning for humans and innovation.

 In a study published by the International Journal of Education Technology in Higher Education (2024), researchers studied 494 university students on the effects of ChatGPT and procrastination, memory loss, and academic performance because very few studies have examined such a relationship on academic outcomes.
 The participants reported on a self-reporting instrument procrastination level and memory loss, such as that they cannot retain information as much as they used to.
 The researchers collected their latest reported CGA to examine memory loss.
 They reported memory loss is associated with excessive use of ChatGPT for academic tasks.
 The continuous use of AI may lead students to develop a lazy attitude toward academic outcomes.